AnisSubba/fizzbuzz_HK/README.md

 * define 'public static void main'
 * import scanner,  so user can enter the limit of number counting,
 * Input 'for loop', with if and else statement,
-* defin if multiplies of number 3 than print fuzz and mulitplies of no 5 than print buzz.
+* define if multiplies of number 3 than print fuzz and mulitplies of no 5 than print buzz.

 * finished